dd9jn/rfc4880bis/crypto-refresh.md

 Signed Message :-
 : Signature Packet, OpenPGP Message \| One-Pass Signed Message.

+### Unwrapping Encrypted and Compressed Messages {#unwrapping}

+In addition to the above grammar, certain messages can be "unwrapped" to yield new messages.
+In particular:

-In addition, decrypting a Symmetrically Encrypted and Integrity Protected Data packet, an AEAD Encrypted Data packet, or --- for historic data --- a Symmetrically Encrypted Data packet must yield a valid OpenPGP Message.
+- Decrypting a Symmetrically Encrypted and Integrity Protected Data packet, an AEAD Encrypted Data packet, or --- for historic data --- a Symmetrically Encrypted Data packet must yield a valid OpenPGP Message.
-Decompressing a Compressed Data packet must also yield a valid OpenPGP Message.
+- Decompressing a Compressed Data packet must also yield a valid OpenPGP Message.

+When either such unwrapping is performed, the resulting stream of octets is parsed into a series OpenPGP packets like any other stream of octets.
+The packet boundaries found in the series of octets are expected to align with the length of the unwrapped octet stream.
+An implementation MUST NOT interpret octets beyond the boundaries of the unwrapped octet stream as part of any OpenPGP packet.
+If an implementation encounters a packet whose header length indicates that it would extend beyond the boundaries of the unwrapped octet stream, the implementation MUST reject that packet as malformed and unusable.

+### Additional Constraints on Packet Sequences

 Note that some subtle combinations that are formally acceptable by this grammar are nonetheless unacceptable.
 For example, a v3 PKESK or v4 SKESK packet cannot effectively precede a AEAD Encrypted Data packet, since that combination does not include any information about the choice of AEAD algorithm; and similarly a v5 PKESK or v5 SKESK packet may not be used with SED or SEIPD packet (see {{pkesk}} and {{skesk}} for more details).